SAP-samples/upscale-commerce-open-payment-integration/postman/nexi/hosted-page/README.md

 Obtain Creds from Pagamenti E-commerce
 ![Obtain Creds from Pagamenti E-commerce](documentation/images/nexi-creds.png?raw=true "Obtain Creds from Pagamenti E-commerce")

-Enable Immediate collection and Server to Server
+Further down the page, Enable Immediate collection and Server to Server.
+It is also recommended to have communications sent to a service email account.
 ![Enable Immediate collection and Server to Server](documentation/images/next-toggles.png?raw=true "Enable Immediate collection and Server to Server")

 Test cards can also be found in area-test.